 Infants may need phototherapy, which helps the liver break down bilirubin using a special type of blue-green light, to treat their high bilirubin levels.

-An exchange transfusion, which involves removing the blood through a thin plastic tube and replacing it with blood from a suitable donor, may also be necessary.
+An exchange transfusion may also be necessary to remove the blood through a thin plastic tube and replace it with blood from a suitable donor.

 Here are some common questions about high bilirubin levels.